-The problem, of course, is most traders let their emotions rule their actions.
+The problem is that most traders let their emotions rule their actions.
 They buy when they’re feeling euphoric.
 And they sell when they’re scared to death.

 Successful traders do the exact opposite.

 It isn’t easy.
-I’ve been trading stocks and options for almost 30 years, and I still struggle with trading on my emotions – especially when the stock market behaves as it has over the past couple weeks.
+I’ve been trading stocks and options for almost 40 years, and I still struggle with trading on my emotions – especially when the stock market behaves as it has over the past couple of weeks.

-But I think I’ve finally figured it out.
-The answer came to me when I was visiting my friend Dan in the hospital recently.
+But a few years ago, I figured it out.
+The answer came to me when I was visiting my friend Dan in the hospital…

 Dan was in really good spirits, considering he just had quadruple bypass surgery.